 It must be possible to use the factory pattern for creating applications.
 Use the

-From a clone of the repository, an extension with its dependencies must be installable with
+From a clone of the repository, an extension with its dependencies must be installable in editable mode with

 pip install -e ..

-It must ship a testing suite that can be invoked with
+It must ship tests that can be invoked with a common tool like

 pytest.
 If not using

 A link to the documentation or project website must be in the PyPI metadata or the readme.
 The documentation should use the Flask theme from the Official Pallets Themes.